Profound at a glance

 Last week, Profound announced a new role — and a free course to train people into it: the Marketing Engineer.
 The framing positions a more technical marketer, one who ships AI agents and builds autonomous workflows, as a different sort of professional from a traditional marketing ops lead or SEO specialist.

 Profound, an AI visibility tool, has been making waves of a kind the industry hasn't seen in a long time.
-They are defining the entire Answer Engine Optimization category: running the Zero Click summit, launching a free certification course at Profound University, and promising brands they can control what AI says about them.
+They are defining the entire Answer Engine Optimization category: running the Zero Click summit, and promising brands they can control what AI says about them.
 In February 2026, they announced a $96 million Series C at a $1 billion valuation — all of that less than two years after founding.

-Profound is the Answer Engine Optimization Category Leader according to G2.
-However there is some skepticism around the category itself — voices in the SEO community argue that AI is basically another channel to optimize for and track, so the story should be about SEO evolving rather than a new category being born.
+There is some skepticism around the AEO category itself — voices in the SEO community argue that AI is basically another channel to optimize for and track, so the story should be about SEO evolving rather than a new category being born.
 The trouble with that framing is that it doesn't get you into executive rooms where the big budgets are set, and a $1B valuation becomes much less likely.
 Profound seems to be distancing itself from SEO — they say AI requires entirely new tooling and roles to orchestrate those tools.
 When you look at their directory presence, Profound is consistently categorized as AEO or GEO.
 That categorization shapes how AI systems and buyers perceive them.

 The category creation play